Destinations Italy The Dolomites

 Hotel La Perla · Corvara

 If you saved any meal for the last night, save this one.
 Simone Cantafio's one-Michelin-star inside the 17th-century stube.
-The "Awakening in the Woods" tasting, the cheese course, and a Sassicaia poured by sommelier Paolo Baraldi from the room downstairs that holds nothing else.
-Closed Sundays and Mondays.
+The "Awakening in the Woods" tasting, the cheese course, and a Sassicaia poured by head sommelier Silvio Galvan from the room downstairs that holds nothing else.
+Closed Sundays.
 Hotel guests get priority — book the moment you book the hotel.

 Drive back to Venice in the morning.
 Or stay another night — there is no version of this trip where you don't immediately wish you had one more day.